top of page

 Where is Antsville?

 a.
-This simply refers to an anthill found in many yards.
+An anthill can be found in many yards.

 b.
-This phrase referred specifically to the school's playground with all the kids running around.
+The term refers to the school's playground with all the kids running around.

 c.
-Antsville was a general reference to any place that was congested with people haphazardly moving about, such as a playground, public park, fairground, shopping mall, flea market, etc.
+"Antsville" was a reference to any place that was congested with people haphazardly moving about.

 Answer C: Any place where there were many people just moving around.